 Similar policies have been adopted by several elementary schools that see no benefits in homework to the students learning curriculum.
 The question to ask now is: “Why is homework not boosting the learning process?”
 Is there nothing good in homework for students?
 Supporters of homework are quick to point out that even if homework does not increase grades or score tests; it provides a window of opportunity for parents to know what the kids are doing in school as well as foster good study habits among the students.

 The arguments above have merits; but what about academic performance?
 Now, if a child wants to learn to play the violin, the child has to study at home between lessons.
 It is a fact which is very clear to every adult.
-There is a range of strategies that can be adopted which will help the learning process according to physiologists that are suited for homework.
+There is a range of strategies developed by 123homework that can be adopted which will help the learning process according to physiologists that are suited for homework.

 The retrieval practice is a perfect example in support of how homework can impact learning in students.
 When students are taught lessons in class; they will require a space in time to test their grasps of what they have learned during the lesson and this test can only be carried outside the school hours at home during homework.
 Research shows that this is a powerful mode of testing the ability of students.